Extreme weather is battering the world. What's the cause? – DW – 05/17/2024

 History is awash with examples of extreme weather, even before the cogs of the Industrial Revolution began turning and humans started burning the fossil fuels responsible for climate change in earnest.
 Such events are natural phenomena, but climate change has very clearly made them far more likely and destructive, say experts.

-Before the 1990s about 70 to 150 weather and water-related hazards were reported per year.
+Before the 1990s, about 70 to 150 weather and water-related hazards were reported per year.
 Since 2000, 300 extreme events have been registered annually.
-Even with underreporting in the past, "the difference is unquestionable," said WMO's Silva.
+Even with underreporting in the past, "the difference is unquestionable," said WMO's Alvaro Silva.

 Edited by: Jennifer Collins